Funding your study and scholarship opportunities

 - Strong and supportive references to indicate your excellent academic or relevant employment experience related to your programme

-If you are offered a scholarship you will need to secure sufficient additional funding to cover your living expenses and the remaining proportion of the overseas fee, if applicable, before enrolling on your course.
+If you are offered a scholarship you will need to secure sufficient additional funding to cover your living expenses.
 The award period will commence on the first day of the academic year that you applied for.
 It may not be deferred.

 If applicants receive an alternative scholarship/s or full funding from elsewhere, they will not be eligible for a School of Public Health Masters Scholarships.

 Successful awardees of the scholarships will be contacted by 8th September if they have been successful.

 2017 EIT Health Doctoral Transition Fellowships